aolney/ct-modular-book/docs/11-com-mod-generators.md

 Frequency modulation (FM) is a widespread method for radio transmission, just like AM.
 In the context of modular synthesis, FM is strongly associated with @Chowning1973, whose work in the 1970s [was used in the Yamaha FM synthesizers](https://en.wikipedia.org/wiki/Frequency_modulation_synthesis), notably the DX7.
-Although Chowning's FM arrived decades after other forms of FM were used in modular synthesis, it sets the standard for all other forms of FM, which can largely be viewed as approximations of it.
+Although Chowning's FM arrived decades after FM was used in modular synthesis, it sets the standard for all other forms of FM, which can largely be viewed as approximations of it.

 We previously covered the basic idea of FM in Section \@ref(vibrato) to produce vibrato.
-As you recall, we used an LFO at relatively low rates to control a VCA, and the VCA was controlling the output of our main oscillator.
+As you recall, we used an LFO at relatively low rates to control a VCA, and the VCA was controlling the V/Oct of our main oscillator.
 In FM we don't use a VCA but instead an attenuverter/polarizer, i.e. FM crosses zero just like RM.
-The attenuverter/polarizer is often integrated into the carrier oscillator.
+The attenuverter/polarizer is often integrated into the carrier oscillator with a corresponding FM input.
 The voltage into the carrier's FM input is added to the voltage into the carrier's V/Oct input, so when only one input is used, these two inputs are interchangeable.
 When using both, the V/Oct defines the carrier's frequency, and the FM input defines the variation around that frequency.
 Thus as the modulator increases, the frequency of the output increases, and as the modulator decreases, the frequency of the output decreases, as shown in Figure \@ref(fig:fm-voct-composite).